Are you learning Chinese online?

 More On Chinese Numbers

-For more detail on the rules and a complete list of Chinese numbers from 0–1000, check out this article.
+Check out my post on Chinese numbers for more detail on the rules and a complete list of numbers from 0–1000.

 Bonus fact: In Chinese culture, the number 8, 八 (bā), is considered lucky, as it sounds a bit like the character 发 (fā) meaning “to prosper” or “become wealthy”.